mllightitup/useful_things/performance_tips.md

 In the video settings, go to the Extras tab and set these two values to the minimum:

+![image](https://github.com/mllightitup/useful_things/assets/43480503/be0bd84d-ebac-4063-858c-94504afecc09)

+This will affect the chests and mod blocks.
+They will disappear or lose detail at closer range.
+This greatly increases performance but visually affects the game

 Also, this mod by default for some reason includes the "True darkness" effect.
 You can turn it off in the same tab.

-![image](https://github.com/mllightitup/useful_things/assets/43480503/be0bd84d-ebac-4063-858c-94504afecc09)

 Next, we'll look at modifications that can cause harm:
 * [Canary](https://www.curseforge.com/minecraft/mc-mods/magnesium-extras) - Lithium port for Forge.
 Optimizes the behavior of mobs, physics, block ticking.
 Potentially can conflict with other mods that affect the behavior of mobs and blocks